wellcomez/lspvi/README.md

 It provides goto define ,goto declaration, call hierarchy,reference  etc which also provided by common ide.

-But compared with vscode,neovim ..., lspvi provide  more powerful function for call hierarchy,reference etc.
+But compared with vscode,neovim ..., lspvi provide  more powerful function for call hierarchy,reference ...

 It can prvoides **UML call sequence** which can help you to understand the code.